g0v-it/data-agcom/sdaas/README.md

 ##  Data visualization axioms

-For each observation, a "normalized speaking time" (nst) is calculated using the formula:
+For each observation, a **normalized speaking time** (nst) is calculated using the formula:

 `nst := seconds_in(speakingTime)/days_in(refPeriod )`

-The speakingTime is the time that an individual subject with a specific political role, uses in a TV channel.
+The **speaking time** is the time that an individual subject with a specific role, uses in a TV channel.
 Only main news programs (TG) are considered, all other programs are consolidated in a general "extra tg" container for each broadcast channel.
+The speaking time is provided by AGCOM

-The broadcast weight index (bwi) is a subjective rank related to an estimated audience of TV programs that is computed starting from the potential audence data provided by AUDITEL according the formula:
+The broadcast weight index (bwi) is a subjective rank related to an estimated audience of TV programs that is computed starting from the potential audience data provided by AUDITEL according with the formula:

-`bwi(observation) = COALESCE( avg_audience(observation.context), avg_audience(observation.context.nework))
+`bwi(observation) = COALESCE( avg_audience(observation.context), avg_audience(observation.context.nework))`

-audience is the potential audience of the specific tv program (e.g. Tg1) or whole TV channel (e.g. Rai 1).
+that consider the  potential audience of a specific tv program (e.g. Tg1) or of the whole TV channel (e.g. Rai 1).

+The **daily listening time** (dlt) is defined as `bwi(observation) * bwi(observation))`

 There are some heuristics & guidelines that estimates that a speaker can pronunciate an average rate of 100 - 125 words per minute.
-That is 2 word per second.
-Because an average sentence is composed by 10 words, we can introduce a metric called **TV impression**(TVI) computed by the multiplication of speaking Time for bwi divided by 5.
+That is 2 words per second.
+Because an average sentence is composed by 10 words, we introduce a metric called **TV impressions**(TVI) computed by dividing by 5 the daily listening time.
 That is `bwi(observation) * nst(observation) / 5`

-In other words, the  **daily TV impressions** (TVI/d) are just a rough estimation of the number of sentences pronounced by a subject with a political or institutional role in a TV program that "hit" each single observer.
+In other words, the  **TV impressions** (TVi) are just a rough estimation of the number of sentences pronounced by a subject with a political or institutional role in a TV program that "hit" TV watchers daily.

 For example: a 30-second speech in a TV program with an audience of 1000000 of people is equivalent to 6000000 of TV impressions (i.e. 30*1000000/5 ).

-Each AGCOM observation can be displayed as a bubble whose area is proportional to the total of daily "TV impressions".

 The metrics [bwi](axioms/025_compute_bwi.sparql_update) and [nst](axioms/024_compute_nst.sparql_update)
 are computed by a specific sparql axioms.
-The "daily TV impressions index" is computed in [make_bubbles axiom](axioms/030_make_bubbles.sparql_update)
+The "daily TV impressions" is computed in [make_bubbles axiom](axioms/030_make_bubbles.sparql_update)